Why reputation management matters: A Vendasta churn analysis on 100k+ SMBsBy Paige Sutherland

 1. Authenticate Google Business Profile

 We all know the importance of a business being found online.
 One of the most crucial places to display business information is through Google Business Profile (GBP).
 In the recent updates to our churn study, we briefly outlined the difference in retention for SMBs that authenticated their GBP in our system.
-We found SMBs that connected their GMB saw a 68% increased retention rate after two years compared to SMBs who didn’t connect their account.
+We found SMBs that connected their GBP saw a 68% increased retention rate after two years compared to SMBs who didn’t connect their account.
 Thus, this simple action has significant benefits for your agency!

 2. Respond to customer reviews